upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 ## Finally

-We decided for Redshift in the end.
-I have to admit it hasn't been a too unbiased process, because more or less we wanted to try Redshift anyway.
+**We decided for Redshift in the end.** I have to admit it hasn't been a too unbiased process, because more or less we wanted to try Redshift anyway.

-Starting with Redshift is easy, but getting satisfying results, especially if the amount of data increases, takes longer.
+**Starting with Redshift is easy, but getting satisfying results, especially if the amount of data increases, takes longer.**
 Execution time and costs increase.
 You have to understand how Redshift works under the hood and you need to tune your tables accordingly.
 Also its maintenance is not a piece of cake.
 We will share our findings in a later post.

 ## Summary

-Selecting a proper storage for a data warehouse is tough.
-And it’s not at the same time.
-At the end of the day you, as a data engineer, manage data, not a database.
+**Selecting a proper storage for a data warehouse is tough.** And it’s not at the same time.
+At the end of the day **you, as a data engineer, manage data, not a database**.
 Data goes into the storage and is being retrieved again.
 Make sure both ways are comfortable.
 You, as a data engineer, are able to load data into the storage easily.
 Your customer, usually some BI person, can fetch data quickly and is happy.
 Data maintenance should not be too complex as well.
 And all aggregations in between should also work smoothly.